KawaiiUroboros/ClickBeat/README.md

 # ClickBeat
-The browser extension is for intuitive site navigation for visually impaired people.
+The browser extension for intuitive site navigation for visually impaired people.

 Desiged for Virus.Hack and took 2nd place on track "Development of an audiovisual service for people with disabilities".